kilfour/QuickFuzzr/APIReference/B_Fuzzing/Methods/FuzzrOne.md

   Creates a generator that produces instances of T by invoking the supplied factory on each generation.

 **Exceptions:**
 - `ConstructionException`: When type T cannot be constructed due to missing default constructor.
-  - `InstantiationException`: When type T is abstract and cannot be instantiated.
+- `InstantiationException`: When type T is an interface and cannot be instantiated.
 - `NullReferenceException`:
   - When the factory method returns null.
   - When the factory method is null.